jakebathman/tailwindcss-uk-docs/source/docs/justify-content.blade.md

       "Justify items against the start of the container.", ],
     [
-      '.justify-center',
+      '.justify-centre',
-      'justify-content: center;',
+      'justify-content: centre;',
-      "Justify items in the center of the container.", ],
+      "Justify items in the centre of the container.", ],
     [
       '.justify-end',